-As I left the house for my first day as mailroom supervisor, I pushed those thoughts to the back of my mind where they could percolate like coffee, and hopefully provide me with a course of action that was good for Bev, good for Heather, and good for me.
-For the present, I needed to be on the ball and keep the mailroom running efficiently.
+As I left the house for my first day as mailroom supervisor, I pushed thoughts of Bev and Heather to the back of my mind where they could percolate like coffee, and hopefully provide me with a course of action that was good for Bev, good for Heather, and good for me.
+For the time being, I needed to stay on the ball and keep the mailroom running efficiently.

 "Morning, Kane!"
 Mr. Nelson said when I walked into his office.